zenitheesc/USPSat-I/README.md

 </p>

-This subsystem is primarily responsible for for the active thermal control of the batteries, as proposed by the competition, in addition to supporting the deployment system of the nanosatellite antennas.
+This subsystem is primarily responsible for the active thermal control of the batteries, as proposed by the competition, in addition to supporting the deployment system of the nanosatellite antennas.

 <a href="https://github.com/zenitheesc/USPSat-AE1/tree/master/Varela-Logical_EPS%20v.1.0"><h2>2.
 Logical EPS</h2></a>